cdabel/messaging_service/README.md

 - Provider URL is assumed to be a mock endpoint.
 Retries are implemented using Tenacity, and error responses are handled gracefully.
 - Conversations were mentioned in the prompt but no grouping logic was defined.
 This was intentionally deferred and noted in the code for follow-up.
 - The database schema is created on startup using `create_tables()` for simplicity in development.
-We'd use Alembic to productionize a migration.
+We'd use Alembic to productionize a schema migration.git
 - Environment configuration is loaded via `python-dotenv` using a `.env` file.
 - The application is written with production extensibility in mind, but focused on delivery of core functionality under time constraints.